 It’s safe to say that 2020 has caused a lot of disruption to businesses around the world, thanks to the Coronavirus.
 However, it’s been largely business as usual for those in the malware and click fraud industry.
-The latest click fraud malware threat uncovered in 2020 is Tekya – a hidden ad fraud clicker found in Android mobile apps.
+A major click fraud malware threat uncovered in 2020 is Tekya – a hidden ad fraud clicker from the Haken malware family found in Android mobile apps.

 As we’ve seen on this very blog, this type of malware is increasingly common and poses an ongoing threat to anyone operating pay per click ad campaigns.

 |Summary:||Ad fraud malware found mostly in Android games and utility apps|

 What is Tekya?

 Tekya malware was discovered in February 2020 by Check Point Research, hiding in 56 apps that were downloaded over a million times.
 Most of these apps were games and puzzles aimed at children, although many of them were utilities apps such as calculators, cooking apps and translators.